breatheco-de/knowledge-base/content/account-management.md

 To ensure the privacy and security of your account on 4Geeks.com, here are some tips you can take:
 - Create a strong, unique password for your account.
 - Avoid using common passwords or personal information that can be easily guessed.
-- Include a combination of uppercase and lowercase letters, numbers, and special characters to you password.
+- Include a combination of uppercase and lowercase letters, numbers, and special characters in your password.
-- As an optional step, you can change regurarly your password to minimize the risk of unauthorized access.
+- As an optional step, you can change your password regularly to minimize the risk of unauthorized access.

 Finally, familiarize yourself with our [Terms and conditions](https://4geeks.com/terms-and-conditions).
 There you can find out how we handle your personal information and how we guarantee the safety of each user.